Geerisaikumar/Food-restaurant/README.md

 # Food-restaurant
-A Food Delivery App created using ReactJS.
+A Food Delivery App created using ReactJS
+Fetched Data from Swiggy APIs to populate restaurant cards.